 Stress management techniques such as biofeedback or physical therapy may also be recommended, as well as a temporary, clear plastic appliance known as a splint.
 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are many different types of appliances made for different purposes.
 A nightguard helps you stop clenching or grinding your teeth and reduces muscle tension at night.
 Appliances also help protect tooth wear.
 Many time muscular tension can still persist after following all of the modalities above.
 Some patients find relief with neurotoxin injections (botox) into the painful/hyperactive muscles surrounding the joint.

 If your TMJ disorder has significant structural TMJ damage and is causing significant problems with how you function in your daily life then surgical intervention may be an option for you.
 For most TMJ disorders surgery is not the first-line treatment of choice, but certain severe disease processes tend to push towards surgery.
 These scenarios tend to be limited jaw function (opening/closing) and/or pain that is severely limiting your daily quality of life after non-surgical measures have failed.
 Surgical treatment can range from a simple “wash out” of the joint (arthrocentesis), or Botox treatment in the hyperactive muscles, or open joint repair/restructuring (arthroplasty), or jaw reconstruction with a total joint replacement.
 Surgical options are sometimes indicated but are reserved for severe cases.
-Drs.
-Baker and Weber do not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone conservative treatment unsuccessfully.
+Dr. Weber does not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone conservative treatment unsuccessfully.